nithya-ganesan/wordstock/README.md

 To know the unit test coverage of the code shipped used pytest-cov package Following is the Unit test coverage so far is
-All these tests will be run as a part of the travis CI in the github project as a next step
+All these tests will be run as a part of the travis CI in the github project as a next step,

 ```bash
 ----------- coverage: platform linux, python 3.7.4-final-0 -----------